percona/everest-doc/docs/index.md

 [Percona Everest quickstart guide:material-arrow-right:](quick-install.md){.md-button }  [Manage your first cluster :material-arrow-right:](use/db_provision.md){.md-button }

-Follow our documentation, and you’ll be set up in no time.
+Refer to our documentation, and you'll be set up in no time.

 <div data-grid markdown><div data-banner markdown>